 3) Pull the thread through and attach it to the base.
 (In the photo, I'm pressing the scissors against it, just to show you how to position the petal.)

-8) I just placed three leaf-form pieces of felt below the bottom of the felt flower and stitched them to the base.
-Doesn’t get any easier than that!
-For a more elegant, wavy and three-dimensional effect on leaves, check out my first felt flowers tutorial – here.
+I simply placed three leaf-form pieces of felt below the bottom of the felt flower and stitched them to the base.
+Doesn't get any easier than that!
+For a more elegant, wavy and three-dimensional effect on leaves, check out my first felt flowers tutorial - here.
 Still easy!

 BONUS TIP: HOW To Make Felt Flowers Even prettier